peterparkedcar165/vanillapkmn/README.md

 #### Lava Plume: Burst flames from self, dealing damage to nearby hostiles, and inflict them with the Armor Scorch effect, reducing their Armor by 6 points.
 #### Infernal Parade: Summon a totem that increases Mana Regeneration and Mana Efficiency of nearby players.
 Shoots periodically a skull at hostiles in the radius, those skulls have aggro and follow the target.
 They explode upon hitting, dealing small damage that is increased if the targets are burning.
 Whenever a hostile within the range dies, players in the radius restore mana bsaed on Special Attack Damage.
 #### Inferno: Summon a field on the ground that erupts fire, and increases over time.
+#### Curse: Summon a field that reduce gradually AD, MS, Armor

+#### Leafage: Shoot 3 leafs from body towards front.
+Arrows hit reduce cooldown
+#### Peck: Initiate Elytra flight, and propel forward, dealing damage to first entity hit, and stops the flight.
+During the effect, immune to damage from Living Entities.
+#### Razor Leaf: Shoot 7 leaves from body towards front.
+Then grant effect that shoots more leaves when hitting an entity with Arrows.
+#### Aerial Ace: Stronger Peck
+#### Leaf Blade: Shoot a lot of small Wooden Swords like Razor Leaf.
+Then grant the same effect as Razor Leaf
+#### Brave Bird: Strong Aerial Ace
+#### Phantom Force: Turn "invisible" increasing Stealth to 100%.
+Upon attacking, deal an extra instance of Ghost type damage, and unveal invisibility.
+#### Spirit Shackle: Launch an arrow that detonates upon impact, and drags entities in one shot, then summon a spectral "air strike" raining down arrows that explode and deal damage.

 #### Confusion: same as usual
 #### Reflect: Increase Armor by 4 to nearby allies.